NEW YORK CITY

 Joe Matar isn’t a stranger to me.

-Try and look past that — sorry for deceiving you with the site’s title! — and instead focus on the fact that this article is all about the creation of this place, rather than a dinner with a stranger.
-Sure, we had dinner, but I know Joe like I know something kind of familiar.
+Try and look past that — sorry for deceiving you with the site’s title! — and instead focus on the fact that this article is all about the creation of Dining With Strangers, rather than a true dinner with a stranger.
+Sure, we ate together, but I know Joe like I know something kind of familiar.
 Ish.

 Happenstance (what does that even mean?) led me to be in New York City the weekend of November 14th and I thought it’d be good to catch up with Joe over dinner.
 My boss caught wind of the fact I was heading to the Big Apple, mostly because I told him I was going there, and recommended a couple of places: a fancy restaurant named Esca and a less fancy but still kind of trendy place named The Spotted Pig.
 The former was a bit classier than what I had in mind, so we went to the latter for brunch.